AkitotheExiled/RSSReply/README.md

 ```
 * Now lets move on to the Running your script section.

-### NOTE BEFORE RUNNING
+### PREQ BEFORE RUNNING THE SCRIPT
-* The account that you are running the script on must be a moderator in the subreddit you are running!
+1. Make sure the account you will run the script on is a moderator of the subreddit it will be posting in.
+2. We need to install requirements.txt before continuing.
+Please follow the steps below in Running your script section to get started.
 *I.E. ScoopJr is a moderator of Kgamers, where I test all my scripts.*

 ### Running your script